-Over the past 10 years, both the U.S. and Canadian governments have mandated that all producers of air conditioning equipment stop production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+Over the past decade, both the U.S. and Canadian governments have mandated that all producers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
 These refrigerants have been typically used in air conditioners and heat pumps for a long time.
-The R-22 and HCFC mandates are suppose to have the HVAC industry turn to a more green friendly refrigerant with a technical code R410A.
+These mandates are suppose to have the HVAC industry turn to a more environmentally friendly refrigerant with a technical code R410A.
 R410A has been proven to be safer for the environment.

-In late 2010 most air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+In late 2010 reputable air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 Such systems are more commonly called “dry charged units”.
-These A/C units can legally be sold and installed then your local HVAC contractor (such as Atmostemp Service Experts) can charge the unit with R22.
+The units can legally be sold and installed then your local HVAC contractor (such as Atmostemp Service Experts) can charge the unit with R22.
 R22 is still legal for AC repair or service for a short time longer.
-The reason for these Dry Charged Units is to provide the greater Voorhees area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
+The purpose of these Dry Charged Units is to provide the greater Voorhees area a more simple and relatively inexpensive replacement option for central air conditioners and heat pumps.
 However, these units also dodge the spirit of the mandates, which was to help the environment by introducing more environment friendly solutions.

-Voorhees homeowners should understand that these Dry Charged Units are approved in the U.S. and Canada.
+Voorhees homeowners should know that these Dry Charged Units are allowed in the U.S. and Canada.
 Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically looked upon as a replacement “part”.
-Today, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Today, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Should I buy a “Dry Charge” A/C system?

-It depends on a number of things.
-The most important thing to do is understand what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
+The answer to this question hinges on a number of things.
+The best thing to do is understand what types of HVAC equipment the heating and air conditioning industry can offer and seek solutions to address your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Reasons to buy an R-410A refrigerant system